Slow Motion (Supertramp album): Overview

-In North America, Slow Motion was only available via mail-order from the band's website, released on their own label, and is the final album to date of new music from Supertramp as a band.
+In North America, Slow Motion was only available via mail-order from the band's website, released on their own label.

 The song "Goldrush" was actually written in the early 1970s under the first Supertramp line-up, by original guitarist Richard Palmer-James, and was used as the opening number in all their shows prior to Crime of the Century.
 The band had tried to record it on several previous occasions, but had never before been able to recreate it in the studio to their satisfaction.
-While the album credits the song to Davies and Palmer-James only, Roger Hodgson has supposedly co-written it.
+While the album credits the song to Davies and Palmer-James only, Roger Hodgson supposedly co-wrote it.

 Reception

-AllMusic wrote that the songs and blending of styles are brilliant, but that what would otherwise have been an outstanding album was spoiled by shoddy production.
+AllMusic praised the songs and diversity in styles, but criticized the production and runtime.

 Track listing

 All songs written by Rick Davies, except where noted.